apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 *column* is the name of a column Drill reads.

-*type* is one of the data types listed in the [CONVERT_TO/FROM Data Types]({{ site.baseurl }}/docs/data-types#convert_to-and-convert_from-data-types) table.
+*type* is one of the encoding types listed in the [CONVERT_TO/FROM Data Types]({{ site.baseurl }}/docs/data-types#convert_to-and-convert_from-data-types) table.

 ### CONVERT_TO and CONVERT_FROM Usage Notes

 CONVERT_FROM and CONVERT_TO methods transform a known binary representation/encoding to a Drill internal format.
-Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types with one exception: When converting data represented as a string in HBase to an INT or BIGINT number, use CAST.
+Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types.
 CONVERT_TO/FROM functions work for data in a binary representation and are more efficient to use than CAST.

-For example, HBase stores data as encoded VARBINARY data.
-To read HBase data in Drill, convert every column of an HBase table *from* binary to an Drill internal type.
-To write HBase or Parquet binary data, convert SQL data *to* binary data and store the data in an HBase or Parquet while creating a table as a selection (CTAS).
+Drill can optimize scans of HBase tables when you use the \*\_BE encoded types shown in section  ["CONVERT_TO and CONVERT_FROM Data Types"]({{ site.baseurl }}/docs/supported-data-types/#convert_to-and-convert_from-data-types) on big endian-encoded data.
+You need to use the HBase storage plugin and query data as described in ["Querying Hbase"]({{ site.baseurl }}/docs/querying-hbase).
+To write Parquet binary data, convert SQL data *to* binary data and store the data in a Parquet table while creating a table as a selection (CTAS).

 CONVERT_TO also converts an SQL data type to complex types, including HBase byte arrays, JSON and Parquet arrays, and maps.
 CONVERT_FROM converts from complex types, including HBase arrays, JSON and Parquet arrays and maps to an SQL data type.

-Use the BINARY_STRING and STRING_BINARY custom Drill functions with CONVERT_TO and CONVERT_FROM to get meaningful results.
+You can use [STRING_BINARY]({{ site.baseurl }}/docs/data-type-conversion#string_binary-function) and [BINARY_STRING]({{ site.baseurl }}/docs/data-type-conversion#binary_string-function) custom Drill functions with CONVERT_TO and CONVERT_FROM to get meaningful results.

 ### Conversion of Data Types Examples

-This example shows how to use the CONVERT_FROM function to convert complex HBase data to a readable type.
+This example shows how to use the CONVERT_FROM function to convert HBase data to a SQL type.
 The example summarizes and continues the ["Query HBase"]({{ site.baseurl }}/docs/querying-hbase) example.
 The ["Query HBase"]({{ site.baseurl }}/docs/querying-hbase) example stores the following data in the students table on the Drill Sandbox:

     USE maprdb;